 We are keen to explore opportunities to help communities become more empowered through community self-help, volunteering and local solutions.
 Building on the Local Choices events held in 2012 and 2013, this page promotes community initiatives and signposts to some of the toolkits and resources which have been developed to support communities in Somerset.

 We want people to have more influence, choice and control over the way in which local need is met, to help communities develop and grow.
-If you, or the organisation you represent, has an idea or proposal that you would like to discuss please register your interest by emailing email@example.com and include your contact details and a brief description of your interest/proposal.
+If you, or the organisation you represent, has an idea or proposal that you would like to discuss please register your interest by emailing email@example.com and include your contact details with a brief description of your interest/proposal.

 Under the Sustainable Communities Act Parish and Town Councils now have the power to send proposals to central government asking to remove legislative or other barriers that prevent them from improving the economic, social and environmental well-being of their area.